pixi-loopkit/docs/docs/extra.md

 });
 ```

-> You don't have to pay attention to the exact math going on in easing.
-Knowing that if you wrap the frame with this or that easing function will give you a more natural feeling is quite sufficient.
+> You don't have to pay too close attention to the exact math going on in easing.
+Knowing that if you wrap the frame with this or that easing function will give you a more natural feeling, is quite sufficient.
 In loopkit you also don't have to worry about easing the position - we can ease the frame itself, instead.
 In practice it amounts to exactly the same, but is easier to think about!

 It might feel a bit like magic, but don't shy away, let's, just for a second, look at the numbers together!
 The `cubicInOut` function is essentally a convertor with a preference - you give it one number, and it returns you what it thinks of it, and it prefers to hang around the edges (just like we can see in the graph above).
-In the table below we've rounded the numbers down to significant digits, so it's not exactly precise, but check out how at 20% in the frame (0.2), the cubicInOut is still saying "Nah, we're just 3% in", and then it starts picking up speed, runs past the center (half matches prefectly), and at 70% (0.7) it's already saying, "I feel like we're roughly 90% done with this."
+In the table below we've rounded the numbers down to significant digits, so it's not exactly precise, but check out how at 20% in the frame (0.2), the `cubicInOut` is still saying "Nah, we're just 3% in", and then it starts picking up speed, runs past the center (half matches prefectly), and at 70% (0.7) it's already saying, "I feel like we're roughly 90% done with this."

 | value      | 0   | 0.1   | 0.2  | 0.3 | 0.4  | 0.5 | 0.6  | 0.7  | 0.8  | 0.9  | 1   |
 | ---------- | --- | ----- | ---- | --- | ---- | --- | ---- | ---- | ---- | ---- | --- |
 | cubicInOut | 0   | 0.004 | 0.03 | 0.1 | 0.26 | 0.5 | 0.74 | 0.89 | 0.97 | 0.99 | 1   |

 The `cubic` part of the function name comes from the fact that it does the frame to the power of three, or cube.
-There is also quad for 2^, quart for 4^, and quint for 5^.
+There is also quad for 2^, quart for 4^, and quint for 5^ (see [reference](/reference#easing) for details).
 The general shape for all of these is pretty much the same, just the higher it goes, the more pronounced the bias becomes.

 There are number of popular easing functions, and you can look at their motion on [easings.net](https://easings.net/).
 Loopkit supports all the well known ones, plus the two easing formulas from google's material design that aim to provide a natural-looking feel to motion.

+## The usual suspects

 Let's look at a few easing algorithms side-by-side.
-We will skip the X axis and move the circles vertically.
+We will skip the X axis this time, and just move the circles vertically.

+> To get a closer look on the motion, click on the canvas to pause it, and use Shift+Left and Shift+Right to go back and forth in time!

+> Try out pressing R to see the stills version of this experiment!

 ```javascript
 import {LoopKit} from "pixi-loopkit";